fishuke/faq/README.md

 **Question:** I am into coding...

 **Answer:** Do not be into coding, start from somewhere, do not wait for something, pick a language and START!
+[Projects To Do](https://github.com/practical-tutorials/project-based-learning)

 ##